-Where a child is being or has been abused, it is the moral responsibility of every adult to report the abuse to the police or Services to Children & Families.
+Where a child is being or has been abused, it is the moral responsibility of every adult to report the abuse to the police or Department of Human Services Child Welfare.

 Where an adult has suffered past abuse, the decision to report it will be difficult for the victim.
-The police and Victim Assistance will be able to help you understand the options and consequences of reporting.
+The police and Victim Assistance will be able to help you understand the options and possible outcomes.

 Victim Assistance will also help you understand the criminal justice process throughout the duration of your case.

 The problem will not go away on its own!
 There is counseling available for the victim of sexual abuse, their siblings, and parents - all of which should be strongly considered.
 Ask a Victim Assistance Advocate about the Crime Victims’ Compensation Program (CVCP) for possible financial help or, contact CVCP at (503) 378-5348 for more information.

 Love, understanding and counseling will give your child a positive outlook on themselves and their life, enabling them to deal with this trauma in a healthy manner.